 GIY.ie – I love their vegetable directory.
 Like Klaus’s books, this is great for Ireland-specific information.

 SERC – SERC runs part-time gardening classes at their Holywood Campus.
-I did their Organic Fruit and Vegetable Growing course initially and am currently half-way through the RHS Level 2 Horticulture course.
+I did their Organic Fruit and Vegetable Growing course initially and I’ve complete the RHS Level 2 Horticulture course in 2019.
 I would thoroughly recommend both.

 Charles Dowding – Mr “No Dig” – Great books and great online resources.

 Heritage Seed Library – Pay a tiny amount each month to become a member of the heritage seed library.
-You’ll get “free” heritage seeds each year and get 10% off at the organic seed catalogue and you’ll know you’re supporting a great thing.
+You’ll get free heritage seeds each year and get 10% off at the organic seed catalogue (see below) and you’ll know you’re supporting a great thing.

 Brown Envelope Seeds – I haven’t actually bought from them but they come highly recommended.
 Based in West Cork.

-Future Forests – I hope to use these guys some day to buy a thousand trees.
-I hear they are brill.
+Future Forests – A great place to buy a few hundred trees.
+They are brill.

 Blackberry Lane – Looking for a broadfork, soil block maker or oscillating hoe.
 Look no further.